 Wainwright’s ascension hit a wall in 2011 when he was forced to undergo Tommy John surgery, missing the entire season.
-But the procedure has largely served him well, as he has since returned to Cy-worthy form—leading the NL with 19 victories in 2013 to help lead the Cardinals to a NL pennant, and notching 20 more wins in 2014 with a career-best 2.38 ERA and three shutouts.
+But the procedure served him well, as he returned to Cy-worthy form—leading the NL with 19 victories in 2013 to help lead the Cardinals to a NL pennant, and notching 20 more wins in 2014 with a career-best 2.38 ERA and three shutouts.

 Mixing up a grade-A fastball with a terrific curve, Carpenter had to sit out his first year with the Cardinals after tearing his labrum; his belated debut in 2004 led to a 15-5 record, improving further a year later with a 21-5 mark that earned him the NL’s Cy Young Award.
 After going 15-8 in 2006 and helping the Cardinals to a world title with a 3-1 postseason record, Carpenter was rewarded for his work-to-date with a five-year, $65 million contract—but pitched only one game in 2007 before being forced under the knife for Tommy John surgery on his right elbow, essentially sidelining him for two years.

 Repaired and ready again in 2009, Carpenter impressed anew.
-He won 17 of 21 decisions and finished with the NL’s best ERA at 2.24, but finished second in the Cy Young vote (to Tim Lincecum) in part because voters weighed his importance versus equally deserving teammate Adam Wainwright.
+He won 17 of 21 decisions and finished with the NL’s best ERA at 2.24, but finished second in the Cy Young vote (again, to Tim Lincecum) in part because voters weighed his importance versus equally deserving teammate Adam Wainwright.

-Carpenter has shown a terrific trait of shining when the team needs him most.
+Carpenter showed a terrific trait of shining when the team needed him most.
 This was especially true in St. Louis’ improbable run to a world title in 2011; he threw two shutouts down the stretch, including one on the season’s final day to give the Cardinals the wild card spot; outdueled Roy Halladay and shut out Philadelphia to upset the top-seeded Phillies in the first round of the postseason; and won both his decisions—including the decisive Game Seven—over Texas in the World Series to give him nine postseason wins and break Gibson’s former team record.
-Carpenter is one of just ten pitchers with ten or more postseason wins.

 Mort Cooper (1938-45)